This won't take a moment...

-Thinking about switching to a more envormentally friendly car with lower or even zero emissions?
-If you’re new to the world of electric and hybrid cars, our simple guide below will help to answer all of your questions
+Thinking about switching to a more environmentally friendly car with lower or even zero emissions?
+If you’re new to the world of electric and hybrid cars, our simple guide below will hopefully answer all of your questions.

 What is a battery electric car?

 A battery electric vehicle is better for the environment than a petrol or diesel car, cheaper to run and simpler to own.
 Like the sound of that?
 Our simple guide can tell you more.